DiSSCo/dissco.github.io/Transcription.md

 **Verbatim vs Interpretation:**\
 You should agree with the curator or project lead in advance what label information will be transcribed verbatim or what items can be interpreted.
 You should also define rules around interpretation, so all transcribers are following the same practices.
 For example, some curators may prefer locality to be transcribed in a specific order, by perhaps always recording the largest area first, whereas others might prefer locality to be transcribed exactly how it appeared on the label.
-Interpreted data is often better for improving the finability of specimens and aggregating data, but  recording verbatim data can help for later data cleaning if something has been interpreted incorrectly.
+Interpreted data is often better for improving the findability of specimens and aggregating data, but recording verbatim data can help for later data cleaning if something has been interpreted incorrectly.
 Label images are often now used in place of verbatim transcription (Wilkinson *et al.*, 2016, Groom *et al.* 2019).

-Even when transcribing verbatim, there will be instances where some interpretation may be neccessary - for example if handwriting is difficult to read or the label has faded.
+Even when transcribing verbatim, there will be instances where some interpretation may be necessary - for example if handwriting is difficult to read or the label has faded.
 You should decide rules around how this should be recorded.

 **Multi-determination:**
 Some specimens may have multiple species determinations, and you will need to decide whether to transcribe all determinations or perhaps only the most recent determination.